How to write an accessibility statement

 You will be able to apply for an export certificate but you may have a few problems:

-• the keyboard focus or highlight doesn’t show up on some pages so you’ll have to take care not to lose your place on the screen
+- the keyboard focus or highlight does not show up on some pages so you'll have to take care not to lose your place on the screen

-If you use a screen reader or voice control it will be hard to add company directors to the list when you apply because the wording for the form input won’t be read out automatically.
+If you use a screen reader or voice control it will be hard to add company directors to the list when you apply because the wording for the form input will not be read out automatically.

 You will be able to look up your farming code but if you have poor vision, you may find the search buttons hard to see because the contrast is quite poor.

-This website won’t work with screen readers at all.
-There are so many problems that we don’t recommend that you try.
+This website will not work with screen readers at all.
+There are so many problems that we do not recommend that you try.
 If you email our helpline help@farms.defra.gov.uk, someone will call you back and make it a priority to deal with your application for you.

 We are very sorry about this and we are working to fix it.